husonlab/splitstree6/doc/user-manual.md

 Each of these can be called from the `Trees` menu, or added as an algorithm in the workflow.
-There are several options for displaying trees, available by clicking on one of the two icons on the right-hand-side of the tree window:
+There are several options for displaying trees, available by clicking on one of the two buttons on the right-hand-side of the tree window:

 ![image](figs/treeButtons.png)